 You didn't actually think two weeks of smoking lessons was going to end without a rib recipe, right?
-Armed with smoking know-how, it's time to start Memorial Day off in proper fashion with a few racks of these Kansas City-style ribs.
+Now that you're armed with smoking know-how, it's time to start you off in proper fashion with a few racks of these killer Kansas City-style ribs.

 Like Kansas City-style sauce, the rub tips the scale in the sweet direction, but gets enough chili powder and pepper to create a spice that balances it out.
 Once the rub is applied and these hit the smoker at 225 °F, you grab a beer and wait until they're nice and tender.

 In the last half hour, brush on a layer of Kansas City-style sauce.
 It only caramelizes slightly and produces the thick, sticky layer of sauce that defines the style of these finger-lickin' good ribs.

 - 1/3 cup packed dark brown sugar

 - 2 tablespoons celery salt

 - 1 tablespoon granulated onion

 - 1 tablespoon granulated garlic

 - 1 teaspoon ground white pepper